jclynb/puzzle-a-day-solver/README.md

 This solver also uses a straightforward parallelization strategy to search large chunks of the search space with distinct cores.
 Flood-fill is used to minimize the search space.
 These additions reduced the search time from over an hour for specific dates to only minutes.

+Locks are used to ensure thread safety and to allow the program to exit gracefully once the first thread finds a solution.
+The first thread sets a flag to signal to other threads to exit, and locks and condition variables are used to coordinate the exit of all threads.

 ## Run Locally